samwda/bpe/README.md

 # Billing Process Engineering

-**BPE** is a modular, open-source system for engineering smarter billing experiences across WordPress-based platforms.
+**BPE** is a modular, open-source system for engineering smarter billing experiences across platforms.

-It provides a highly flexible foundation and UI framework to manage billing fields, logic, and workflows — tailored for platforms like **WooCommerce**, **EDD**, and beyond.
+It provides a highly flexible foundation and UI framework to manage billing fields, logic, and workflows — tailored for platforms like **WooCommerce**, and beyond.

 ---